alanh90/BicameralAGI/README.md

 - **Artificial Caring**: Implementing a fundamental drive to care about humanity's wellbeing, ensuring the AI's goals align with human flourishing.
 - **Proactive Seeking**: Developing mechanisms for the AI to initiate actions and explorations aimed at benefiting humanity, rather than passively waiting for instructions.

-By integrating caring and seeking behaviors, BicameralAGI strives to create AI systems that are not only intelligent but also inherently motivated to pursue positive outcomes for humanity.
+By embedding a fundamental drive to care about human well-being, BicameralAGI seeks to create AI systems that are not only proactive in seeking beneficial solutions for humanity but also resistant to manipulation by those with harmful intentions.

 ---
 <a name="bicameral-mind-theory"></a>